Car Insurance Cost for Women in 2026

 Update your policy after life changes

 Marital status affects rates in most states because married drivers statistically file fewer claims.
 Women who recently married and haven't updated their policy may qualify for lower rates than they're currently paying.
-Some insurers offer joint discounts when both spouses are on the same policy, which is worth factoring in when comparing insurance for married couples.
-Massachusetts and Hawaii prohibit using marital status as a rating factor.
+Some insurers offer joint discounts when both spouses are on the same policy, worth weighing when comparing insurance for married couples.
+Massachusetts and Hawaii prohibit using marital status as a rating variable.

 Car Insurance Discounts for Female Drivers

-Most car insurance discounts apply to all drivers, but women are well-positioned to qualify for several of the highest-value ones based on common driver profiles.
+Car insurance discounts apply to all drivers, but women tend to qualify for several high-value ones based on common driver profiles.
 The discounts below are available at most major carriers, though the exact percentage varies by insurer and state.

-Most discounts stack, and combining good driver, multi-policy and pay-in-full at a carrier like State Farm or GEICO can cut the annual premium by 30% or more.
+Most discounts stack.
+Combining good driver, multi-policy and pay-in-full at a carrier like State Farm or GEICO can cut the annual premium by 30% or more.
 Ask your insurer to apply all eligible discounts at renewal rather than waiting for them to appear automatically.

 Good Driver